mrcoles/e7n/README.md

 3. Run e7n: `e7n [path_to_src_directory_with_manifest]`

 The build will fail if it encounters issues generating the messages.
 If it succeeds, it will print out the JSON for the new file and also update the file in place.

+## Todos

+- fails on string literals that are concatted with plus?
+- currently it HTML-escapes results in HTML, should this not happen?